 Third-party reviews are also included in the review process, and the content of the review is being enhanced through their input on the appropriateness of the concept, lacking data, etc.

-Products that have been certified by the certification committee are reported to the Responsible Care (RC) Promotion Committee and published on our website and in RC Reports.
+Products that have been certified by the certification committee are reported to the Responsible Care (RC) Promotion Committee and published on our website.
+Four products were newly certified in FY2023.

 Certification Process for Environmental Contribution Products